 |Value for money|| |

-What are the Share Centre's charges?
+What are The Share Centre's charges?

-- Fixed fees per account, starting with £57.60 a year for a stocks and shares Isa
+- £60 for stocks and shares Isa (£5/month)

 Read our comparison of investment platform charges to see how much investing with The Share Centre costs for a range of portfolios.

 Who is The Share Centre good for?

 Fixed fees make The Share Centre more suitable for investors with medium-to-large portfolios (over £50,000).

 In our cost-comparison, The Share Centre was never the cheapest option for any size of portfolio.